scolladon/sfdc-ci-toolkit/README.md

 $ git commit -m 'profile alignment'
 ```

-* **Incremental** : select the commit sha from which you want to compare and put it into a COMMIT variable into the .env file
+* **Incremental** : select the commit sha from which you want to compare and put it into a COMMIT variable into the .env file (you can use the CURRENT_BRANCH and COMPARE_BRANCH)
 ```
 $ npm run partial-package # Or if you have gulp globally installed: $ gulp prepare-package
 $ git add src/package.xml src/destructive*